WillPepperr/ecomerce-sales-analysis/README.md

 This report aims to:
 - Identify emerging sales trends from 2019 to 2022
 - Analyze key performance drivers
-- Provide actionable insights to impove future sales performance
+- Provide data-driven recomendations to impove future sales performance